MyEdSpace Logo Logo of MyEdSpace, a platform for education

 How do UCAS points work?

-So you've already completed all your exams, received your grades and are looking to apply to university.
-You've followed these tips to manage your stress and are no longer full of fear.
-Now, you can start looking at the UCAS points or the UCAS tariff points.
-This is a point system designed to convert your qualifications into points for UK universities.
+So you've already completed all your exams, received your grades and are now looking to apply to university.
+It's time to learn about UCAS points or the UCAS point system, which is designed to convert your qualifications into points for UK universities.

 Let’s take a closer look into how these work with your grades, what the process is and where to find the UCAS website.